 Discover Safe Spaces for Teens

-Queens Public Library’s Teen Centers are safe spaces for middle school and high school students to complete homework, do research, participate in programs and leadership initiatives, and explore their creativity.
+Queens Public Library’s Teen Centers are safe spaces for middle and high school students to complete homework, do research, participate in programs and leadership initiatives, and explore their creativity.

 The Teen Centers do not exclude other customers of the Queens Public Library, but they are designed to serve the needs of our teen population.
 Teens are welcome everywhere in the library.